ekutner/hass-addons/octoeverywhere/DOCS.md

 Currently supported printers are from Bambu Lab and Elegoo.

+This project is not affiliated with OctoEverywhere but it is using their official Docker image and just modifying it a little bit so it works as a Home Assistant add-on.

 # Pre-Requisite
 You will need a OctoEverywhere account in order to use their cloud service.
 If you don't already have one then please use this link: https://octoeverywhere.com/?ref=KKNXKL to register, which will grant me their referral benefits, whatever they might be.